Ziagl/FHTechnikumWien/README.md

 a simple particle system that simulates fireworks with physics (impulse, gravity, ...)
 ### Gravity
 extends fireworks physics engine with gravity and friction to collide particles with planes
+### Lunar Lander
+simple game/simulation to land on the moon

 to compile this projects you need current ClanLib Engine -> https://github.com/sphair/ClanLib